lammps/lammps/doc/src/Modify_requirements.rst

 described in a different publication, additional citation descriptions may be added for as long as they are only registered when the corresponding keyword activating this functionality is used.
-With these options it is possible to have LAMMPS output a specific citation reminder whenever a user invokes your feature from their input script.
+With these options, it is possible to have LAMMPS output a specific citation reminder whenever a user invokes your feature from their input script.
 Please note that you should *only* use this for the *most* relevant paper for a feature and a publication that you or your group authored.